Dipesh-Shrestha-APX/nepali_music_recommender/README.md

   - Requires company email, which was unavailable.

 - **Data Gathering:**
-  - Used ChatGPT and Grok to web scrape ~100–200 songs.
+  - Used **ChatGPT and Grok** to web scrape ~100–200 songs.
   - Augmented the rest of the dataset to reach 1,000 tracks.
   - Main metadata stored in `sound.csv`.

 - **User Interaction Data:**
-  - Created `user_liked_songs.csv` and `interaction.csv` using GPT-generated code.
+  - Created `user_liked_songs.csv` and `interaction.csv` using **GPT-generated code**.
   - These were based on predictions from the content-based model for similar tracks.

+> **⚠️ Note on GPT and Grok Usage:**
+> Throughout the project, **ChatGPT and Grok** were extensively used for:
+> - Web scraping and data augmentation
+> - Writing model training, evaluation, and prediction code
+> - Developing API endpoints and evaluation metric scripts
+> These AI tools significantly accelerated development and experimentation.

 ---